-As I understand it, Mr W was in touch with three unregulated firms, which I'll refer to as Firm A, Firm B and Firm C, the latter of which was a Spanish firm.
-Although most of Mr W's communication appears to have been with a Mr J.M of Firm B.
+As I understand it, Mr S was in touch with three unregulated firms, which I'll refer to as Firm A, Firm B and Firm C, the latter of which was a Spanish firm.
+Although most of Mr S' communication appears to have been with a Mr J.M of Firm B.